 2. Data Lake / Data Warehouse

-The very low cost of data storage within Snowflake and its capacity to process large volumes of data allow it to implement these two use cases which are often handled within different platforms, using different technologies.
+The very low cost of data storage, the absence of data tiering, within Snowflake and its capacity to process large volumes of data allow it to implement these two use cases on the same platform which are often handled within different platforms, using different technologies.

 3. Data Science

 The implementation of Data Science use cases can be done through different approaches:

 - Snowpark, an external code execution environment to process data stored in Snowflake (Scala, Java, Python)

 - Use of an external platform highly integrated with Snowflake (like Dataiku or Datarobot)

 - Model execution from inside the platform via the use of external User-Defined Functions (UDF)

 Very quickly, Snowflake proposed a Data Sharing service that allows two Snowflake deployments from two different organizations to securely share data in real-time within the same Snowflake platform, without having to deal with costly and complex to maintain inter-organization data exchange flows.

 Data can be shared publicly and monetized within the Data Marketplace.